 With the instructor right behind you giving detailed instruction from a first-person perspective, learning how to land so much easier, softer and safer.

 The pass-rate is higher.

 The two tandem skydives take some of the stress off.
 Knowing there’s an instructor there in case you need help allows students feel less overwhelmed, and they tend to perform better.

 Your instructor is there if you have a parachute malfunction.

 Having to deal with a parachute malfunction on one of your first 2 skydives is unlikely (1 in 700 jumps results in the need of a reserve parachute deployment) but it could happen.
 It’s a stressful and tall order for someone who has never jumped out of a plane before.
 If this happened in ATP, your instructor would do the procedures for you.
 In AFF you would be responsible for handing the malfunction on your own.
 You’ll have the proper training and know what to do, but a first skydive is overwhelming without dealing with a malfunction.
 ATP takes the pressure off on your first 2 skydives while you get acclimated.

-With a skydiving license, you’ll be able to flash that license and jump all around the world - A USPA License is recognized all over the world.
+A USPA Skydiving License is recognized all over the world.
+So, you can travel the globe and skydive anywhere you please!
 And the best part, once you're licensed - skydiving gets a lot more fun and a lot more affordable!
-Licensed jumpers can skydive for $25 a jump!
+Once licensed, you can jump with other licensed jumpers.
+You can build formations, join a skydiving team and continue to grow within the sport.
+The best part is, once licensed you can skydive for as little as $29 a jump!
 This affordability allows you to explore the different activities and disciplines within the sport.
 There is so much to learn and master when it comes to skydiving, the possibilities are endless and the sky is quite literally our playground.

 Learn more about our skydiving licensing programs -- pricing, jump schedules, FAQ and more.